What is Web Application Firewall (WAF)?

 What WAF solutions does Lumen offer?

 Lumen partners with best-of-breed next-gen Web Application Firewall vendors to provide reliable layer 7 security.
-For more information about how Lumen can protect your Web Applications from cyberattacks, visit the Lumen Web Application Firewall webpage and schedule a call with a WAF expert today!
+In addition, when WAF is paired with Lumen® DDoS Hyper®, you enable network protection from layers 3 & 4 which helps ensure that your websites and applications are protected at all times.
+For more information about how Lumen can protect your Web Applications from cyberattacks, visit the Lumen Web Application Firewall webpage for additional info and schedule a call with a WAF expert today, or easily pair Lumen DDoS Hyper with Lumen WAF services by visiting the Lumen Marketplace.

 This content is provided for informational purposes only and may require additional research and substantiation by the end user.
 In addition, the information is provided “as is” without any warranty or condition of any kind, either express or implied.
 Use of this information is at the end user’s own risk.
 Lumen does not warrant that the information will meet the end user’s requirements or that the implementation or usage of this information will result in the desired outcome of the end user.
 All third-party company and product or service names referenced in this article are for identification purposes only and do not imply endorsement or affiliation with Lumen.
 This document represents Lumen products and offerings as of the date of issue.